Swift Blue Line: Service

-The Blue Line runs at a headway of 10 minutes from 6:00 a.m. to 7:00 pm on weekdays, its highest level of service with five buses per hour per direction.
-Weekday service begins with a headway of 20 minutes from 4:15 a.m. to 6:00 am, and ends with the same frequency during the evening from 7:00 p.m. to 11:00 pm.
-During Saturdays, buses run every 15 minutes from 6:00 a.m. to 7:00 p.m. and every 20 minutes from 7:00 p.m. to 10:00 pm.
-Sunday service, which was suspended from 2010 until 2015, runs from 7:00 a.m. to 9:00 pm every 20 minutes.
+The Blue Line runs at a headway of 10 minutes from 6 a.m. to 7 p.m. on weekdays, its highest level of service with five buses per hour per direction.
+Weekday service begins with a headway of 15 minutes during the early mornings and ends with 20-minute frequencies from 7 p.m. to 11 p.m.
+On Saturdays, buses run every 15 minutes from 6 a.m. to 7 p.m. and every 20 minutes from 7 p.m. to 10 p.m.
+Blue Line buses run every 20 minutes during the morning and evening hours on Sundays and every 15 minutes during the midday hours between 11 a.m. and 5 p.m.

 Swift initially ran at a 10-minute headway, and had evening service end at midnight, until a major system-wide service reduction in February 2012 reduced its weekday headway to 12 minutes.
+Sunday service was suspended entirely from 2010 until 2015 due to budget cuts.
 The 10-minute weekday frequency was restored in September 2018, and Saturday frequency was bumped from 20 minutes to 15 minutes in September 2019.

-The Blue Line carried a total of 1,621,838 riders in 2015, making it the most popular route operated by Community Transit, and accounting for 16.2% of the agency's total ridership.

 Service on the Blue Line was reduced to every 12 minutes on weekdays in March 2020 due to the COVID-19 pandemic.
 Fare collection was also suspended until June 1 to increase physical distancing between passengers, drivers, and fare ambassadors.
 Full service was restored in September 2020.

+The Blue Line carried a total of 1,621,838 riders in 2015, making it the most popular route operated by Community Transit, and accounting for 16.2% of the agency's total ridership.